cfbolz/pypy-15-blog/blogpost.rst

 funding to improve PyPy itself, we received some crowd funding and grants from companies to implement various specific features.
 So in the next couple of years we revamped various parts of the VM.
 We improved the GC in major_ ways.
-We optimized the implementation of the JIT compiler to improve warmup_ times_ (that work was pushed forward by Maciej Fijałkowski significantly).
+We optimized the implementation of the JIT compiler to improve warmup_ times_.
 We implemented backends for various CPU architectures (including PowerPC_ and s390x_).
-And we increased compatibility with CPython by writing and painstakingly improving an emulation layer to make it possible to run `CPython C-extension modules`_ (this was started Amaury Forgeot d'Arc and pushed significantly in the last few years by Matti Picus).
+And we increased compatibility with CPython by writing and painstakingly improving an emulation layer to make it possible to run `CPython C-extension modules`_.

 .. _major: https://morepypy.blogspot.com/2013/10/incremental-garbage-collector-in-pypy.html
 .. _warmup: https://morepypy.blogspot.com/2015/10/pypy-memory-and-warmup-improvements-2.html